00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 #### 4.4.2 Pool Configurations

-**Pool Name**:\*\* Each pool needs to have a name.
+**Pool Name:** Each pool needs to have a name.
 This name will be listed on the Huma website.
 We will define an off-chain workflow to make sure of the uniqueness of the pool names.

-**Underlying Token**: This is the asset to be used for lending and borrowing in the pool.
+**Underlying Token:** This is the asset to be used for lending and borrowing in the pool.
 In v1, we will support USDC only.

-**Liquidity Cap**:\*\*\*\* the cap of liquidity for the pool in the unit of underlying token.
+**Liquidity Cap:** the cap of liquidity for the pool in the unit of underlying token.
 Pool owners can set and change it.

-**Pool Owner Commitment Rate**: \*\*\*\*the portion of the pool liquidity to be deposited by the pool owner.
+**Pool Owner Commitment Rate:** the portion of the pool liquidity to be deposited by the pool owner.
 It will be represented in basis points.

-**Evaluation Agent Commitment Rate**: the portion of the pool liquidity to be deposited by the Evaluation Agent.
+**Evaluation Agent Commitment Rate:** the portion of the pool liquidity to be deposited by the Evaluation Agent.
 It will be represented in basis points.

-**Max Credit Line**: The max credit line allowed by the pool.
+**Max Credit Line:** The max credit line allowed by the pool.
 If the credit limit approved by EA is above this line, the request will be rejected.

-**Pool APR**: Interest rate for the pool.
+**Pool APR:** Interest rate for the pool.
 It is represented in basis points.

-**Origination Fee**: a fee to be charged when the user completes a drawdown.
+**Origination Fee:** a fee to be charged when the user completes a drawdown.
 It can be a fixed fee or a percentage of the drawdown amount or a combination of both.
 In reality, we expect most pools to use a percentage.
 The percentage will be represented in basis points.
 What the borrower gets is the net of the drawdown amount and this fee.

-**Late Payment Fee**: a fee to be charged when the borrower is late for a payment or the payment is lower than the required due amount.
+**Late Payment Fee:** a fee to be charged when the borrower is late for a payment or the payment is lower than the required due amount.
 The late fee can be a fixed fee or a percentage of the total outstanding balance or a combination of both.
 Please note when a percentage is used to calculate the late fee, the percentage is applied to the entire balance instead of the amount due.
 For example, if the outstanding balance is $5000 and the amount due for this cycle is $500, if the late fee rate is 1% per period, the late fee will be $50 instead of $5.
 If the user is late for several periods in a row. the late fee will be charged each period.

-**Question: **We do not have a grace period for late fees.
-Shall we add? (it is kind of tricky to support it, I prefer we not to do it.
-In real life, there is no grace period to late fees in most cases.)

-**Membership Fee**: a fixed fee per pay period.
+**Membership Fee:** a fixed fee per pay period.

-**Required receivable rate**:\*\*\*\* The ratio between the value of the receivables and the credit limit.
+**Required receivable rate:** The ratio between the value of the receivables and the credit limit.
 The ratio will be represented in basis points.
 There must be enough receivables deposited or making the pool the beneficiary of the receivable before the borrowers can draw down using the approved credit line.

-**withdrawalLockoutPeriod**: this is the period that the lender is prevented from withdrawing since its last deposit to the pool.
+**withdrawalLockoutPeriod:** this is the period that the lender is prevented from withdrawing since its last deposit to the pool.
 This will be represented in seconds.
 The protocol will ensure it is longer than 30 days to guard pool admin from careless mistakes.

-**poolDefaultGracePeriod**: the grace period between the due date and the moment that a default can be triggered.
+**poolDefaultGracePeriod:** the grace period between the due date and the moment that a default can be triggered.
 Late fees will apply during the default grace period.

-**Pay Period Duration**: The duration for each pay period.
+**Pay Period Duration:** The duration for each pay period.
 This can be configured in days.
 Every borrower follows the pay period duration to calculate its next due.

-**minPrincipalRateInBps**: Min percentage of the principal due at each pay period.
+**minPrincipalRateInBps:** Min percentage of the principal due at each pay period.
 This will be represented in basis points.

 #### 4.4.3 Pool Administration

-**Enable and Disable Pool**: Pools can be enabled when the essential configurations are setup and the required minimal liquidity has been deposited by the admins.
+**Enable and Disable Pool:** Pools can be enabled when the essential configurations are setup and the required minimal liquidity has been deposited by the admins.

-**Set Evaluation Agent**: Set the evaluation agent
+**Set Evaluation Agent:** Set the evaluation agent

 Set and update the configurations outlined in[the section above](#442-pool-configurations).